kyegomez/tree-of-thoughts/README.md

 convergence_count = 5 # number of searchers to be considered converged
 #read documentation for more

-#call the solve emthod with the input problem and other params
+#call the solve method with the input problem and other params
 solution = tree_of_thoughts.solve(input_problem, k, T, b, vth, timeout, confidence, max_iterations, convergence_threshold, convergence_count)